Mokichi Saitō

 was a Japanese poet of the Taishō period, a member of the Araragi school of tanka, and a psychiatrist.

-The psychiatrist Shigeta Saitō (Japanese Wikipedia article) is his first son, the novelist Morio Kita is his second son and the essayist Yuka Saitō is his granddaughter.

 Mokichi was born in the village of Kanakame, now part of Kaminoyama, Yamagata in 1882.
-He attended Tokyo Imperial University Medical School and, upon graduation in 1911, joined the staff of Sugamo Hospital where he began his study of psychiatry.
+He attended Tokyo Imperial University Medical School and, upon graduation in 1911, joined the staff of Sugamo Hospital (present-day Tokyo Metropolitan Matsuzawa Hospital) where he began his study of psychiatry.
 He later directed Aoyama Hospital, a psychiatric facility.